MindFreeze/dalybms/README.md

 The main code is in monitor.py, if you want to expand or change it.

+## Install

+Add https://github.com/MindFreeze/home-assistant-addons to the addon store repositories and you will get a Daly Smart BMS listed there.
+Note that this assumes the BMS is /dev/ttyUSB0.
+If you have other USB to Serial devices connected this might be wrong.

 ## TODO
 - get temperature
 - get mosfets state